TOGAF® 9 Certified (Level 1 & 2) – eLearning

 Course Overview

 The TOGAF® framework offers a versatile and comprehensive methodology for designing, building, implementing, and maintaining enterprise architectures.
-It is designed to be universally applicable, supporting organizations in streamlining their enterprise architecture (EA) practices to effectively manage business and digital transformations.
+It is designed to be universally applicable, supporting organisations in streamlining their enterprise architecture (EA) practices to effectively manage business and digital transformations.

 This TOGAF eLearning course bundle makes learning the TOGAF framework straightforward and accessible.
 Participants gain entry to both the TOGAF Foundation (Level 1) and TOGAF Certified (Level 2) courses.
 These courses come fully equipped with all necessary resources to not only pass the certification exams but also to apply the framework effectively in practical, real-world situations.